Asymptotic behavior for multi-scale SDEs with monotonicity coefficients driven by L\'evy processes: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In Section 2, we give some notations and under some suitable assumptions, we formulate our main results and give several concrete examples to illustrate the applicability of our main results.
-Section 3 is devoted to give some a priori estimates of the solution $(X^{\vare}_t, Y^{\vare}_t)$ and studying the frozen and averaged equations.
-We study the regularity estimations of the solution of Poisson equation in Section 4.
+Section 3 is devoted to giving some a priori estimates of the solution $(X^{\vare}_t, Y^{\vare}_t)$ and studying the frozen and averaged equations.
+We study the regularity estimates of the solution of Poisson equation in Section 4.
 The details proofs of the strong convergence and weak convergence are given in Sections 5.1 and 5.2 respectively.
+In last section is the appendix, where we give detailed proofs about the differentiability of solution to the frozen equation, and the well-posedness of the Kolmogorov equation for the averaged equation.

 Throughout this paper, $C$, $C_{T}$ and $C_{p,T}$ stand for constants whose value may change from line to line, and $C_{T}$ and $C_{p,T}$ is used to emphasize that the constant depend on $T$ and $p,T$ respectively.